 1. Not Monetizing Your How-to Guide

-Just because you’re not writing a product review or best list blog post doesn’t mean you can’t monetize it.
+Just because you’re not writing a product comparison or best-of list blog post doesn’t mean you can’t

 You absolutely should!